cuhksz-nlp/NeST-CCG/README.md

 pip install -r requirements.txt
 `

+To generate and evaluate the CCG parsing results from the predicted supertags, you need to unzip `candc.zip` and put the obtainedd `candc` folder under the home directory.
+To do this, just run `unzip candc.zip`.

 ## Downloading BERT and Our Pre-trained Models

 In our paper, we use [BERT](https://www.aclweb.org/anthology/N19-1423/) as the encoder.